srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 # Graphics

 The `Graphics` module provides access to all drawing related topics within the engine.
-It provides multiple sub modules for different graphic tasks.
+Because the `Graphics` module is the biggest and most powerful module it provides multiple sub modules for different graphic related tasks.

 ## Basics